 N.J.
 Council for the Social Studies (NJCSS)

 NJCSS includes social studies teachers, supervisors and university faculty.
-Its major purpose is to advocate for the teaching and improvement of social studies instruction throughout the State of New Jersey; encourage and support the development and implementation of meaningful and effective social studies curriculum and instruction; provide a program of professional development for social studies educators and students; and provide for educational and professional interaction among social studies educators and between the council and other professional organizations and government agencies.
-Membership is $25/year for teachers; $15/year for preservice teachers; and $40/year for joint membership with the N.J.
-Social Studies Supervisors Association.
-The council sponsors an annual fall, as well as a spring conference, with a wide variety of workshops.
-For additional information, go to www.njcss.org or contact Arlene Gardner, NJCSS president, at 848-445-3413 or firstname.lastname@example.org.
+It advocates for the teaching and improvement of social studies instruction; encourages and supports the development and implementation of meaningful and effective social studies curriculum and instruction; provides a program of professional development for social studies educators and students; and provides for educational and professional interaction among social studies educators and between the council and other professional organizations and government agencies.

 N.J.
 Assn. of School Social Workers (NJASSW)

 NJASSW is an organization of certified school social workers from the public and private sectors.
-It provides opportunities for professional growth of its members and actively supports higher standards for school social work practice.
+It provides opportunities for the professional growth of its members and actively supports higher standards for school social work practice.
 It promotes the extension of school social work services to all children, facilitating social/emotional and educational growth, eliminating barriers to learning, and linking school, family, and community.
-Dues: $50 a year; $20 for retired and student members.
-To join, contact: Dawn DiNardo Lippi, president, at email@example.com; 127 Risoli Terrace, South Plainfield, NJ 07080; 908-405-2127.

-ALC is concerned with the continuing professional development and working conditions of learning consultants in public, private, and parochial schools, as well as in private practice.
-It provides two conferences, regional workshops, continuing education certificates, newsletters, a journal, and grants.
-Dues: $75 for new and renewal members and $40 for retirees.
-To join, contact: Rebecca Dieckmann; 973-376-0953.
-Website: www.njalc.org.
+NJALC is concerned with the continuing professional development and working conditions of learning consultants in public, private, and parochial schools, as well as in private practice.

 N.J.
 Assn. of Speech Language Specialists (NJASLS)